php/php-langspec/spec/10-expressions.md

 Then the Engine saves the state of the generator for subsequent key/value pair requests.

-This operator produces the result `NULL` unless the method `Generator->send` ([§§](14-classes.md#class-generator)) was called to provide a result value.
+This operator produces the result `null` unless the method `Generator->send` ([§§](14-classes.md#class-generator)) was called to provide a result value.
 This operator has the side effect of generating the next value in the collection.